bigboyTaysh/trivare/.ai/endpoints-plan/auth/refresh-token-implementation-plan.md

 ## 9. Implementation Steps
 1. Create `RefreshTokenRequest` and `RefreshTokenResponse` DTOs in Application/DTOs/Auth/.
-2. Add `RefreshTokenCommand` class in Application/ for command pattern.
-3. Extend `IAuthService` interface with `RefreshTokenAsync(RefreshTokenCommand command)` method.
+2. Extend `IAuthService` interface with `RefreshTokenAsync(RefreshTokenRequest request)` method.
-4. Implement the method in `AuthService` to validate refresh token, generate new tokens, and update database.
+3. Implement the method in `AuthService` to validate refresh token, generate new tokens, and update database.
-5. Add controller action in `AuthController` (Api/Controllers/AuthController.cs) with proper routing and model validation.
+4. Add controller action in `AuthController` (Api/Controllers/AuthController.cs) with proper routing and model validation.
-6. Implement input validation using model attributes and custom validators.
+5. Implement input validation using model attributes and custom validators.
-7. Add audit logging for failed attempts in the service layer.
+6. Add audit logging for failed attempts in the service layer.
-8. Update dependency injection in Application/DependencyInjection.cs if new services are added.
+7. Update dependency injection in Application/DependencyInjection.cs if new services are added.
-9. Test the endpoint with unit tests (happy path, invalid token, expired token) and integration tests.
+8. Test the endpoint with unit tests (happy path, invalid token, expired token) and integration tests.
-10. Document the endpoint in Swagger with detailed schemas and examples.
+9. Document the endpoint in Swagger with detailed schemas and examples.